 The key to understanding the image, however, is the elaborate bronzed capital that we see in the foreground.
 While in Rome, James sank his energies into a project to rebuild the Houses of Parliament in London.
 Keen to show his accomplishment as a designer of ornament, he put much effort into producing a set of stupendously detailed plans with many elaborate symbolic features.
 As part of this, he invented a whole new ‘British’ architectural order of columns.
 Instead of the leafy ornaments used on original Roman designs, he substituted the Scottish Unicorn and British Lion.
 In doing so, James showed that he hoped to establish his reputation across Britain, while still proudly asserting his Scottish identity.

-Whilst we will be sad to see Zucchi’s portrait go from the Gallery, it’s good to know that James’s plans for fame beyond Scotland are still working – the painting is sure to make just as striking an impression in London as it has done in Edinburgh.
+Whilst we were sad to see Zucchi’s portrait go from the Gallery, it’s good to know that James’s plans for fame beyond Scotland are still working – the painting is sure to make just as striking an impression in London as it has done in Edinburgh.